3 Material accounting policy information

 3. Depreciation

-The Company calculates depreciation on cost of items of property, plant and equipment over their estimated useful lives using the straight-line method, and generally 112ecognize in the statement of profit and loss.
+The Company calculates depreciation on cost of items of property, plant and equipment over their estimated useful lives using the straight-line method, and generally recognise in the statement of profit and loss.
 Freehold land is not depreciated.

-The estimated useful lives of items of property, plant and equipment for the current and comparative periods are as follows-
+The estimated useful lives of items of property, plant and equipment for the current and comparative periods are as follows:

 The Company reviews depreciation method, useful lives and residual values at each financial year-end and adjust if appropriate.
 Based on technical evaluation and consequent advice, the management believes that its estimates of useful lives as given above best represent the period over which management expects to use these assets.

-3.2 Investment property
+3.3 Investment property

 Investment property is property held either to earn rental income or for capital appreciation or for both, but not for sale in the ordinary course of business, use in the production or supply of goods or services or for administrative purposes.

 The Company discloses fair values of investment property in the notes.
-Fair value is determined by an independent valuer who holds a recognized and relevant professional qualification and has recent experience in the location and category of the investment property being valued.
+Fair value is determined by an independent valuer who holds a recognized and relevant professional qualification and has recent

-Investment Properties are de-recognized either when they have been disposed off or when they are permanently withdrawn from use and no future economic benefit is expected from their disposal.
-The difference between the net disposal proceeds and the carrying amount of the asset is recognized in Statement of Profit or Loss in the period of derecognition.
+Investment properties are de-recognized either when they have been disposed off or when they are permanently withdrawn from use and no future economic benefit is expected from their disposal.
+The difference between the net disposal proceeds and the carrying amount of the asset is recognized in statement of profit or loss in the period of de¬ recognition.

-3.3 Impairment of assets
+3.4 Impairment of assets

 1. Impairment of financial instruments

 In accordance with Ind AS 109, the Company applies expected credit loss (ECL) model for measurement and recognition of impairment loss for financial assets.
+The Company factors historical trends and forward looking information to assess expected credit losses associated with its assets and impairment methodology applied depends on whether there has been a significant increase in credit risk.

 The Company assumes that the credit risk on a financial asset has increased significantly if it is more than 180 days past due.
 The Company considers a financial asset to be in default when: (i) the borrower is unlikely to pay its credit obligations to the Company in full, without recourse by the Company to actions such as realizing security (if any is held); or (ii) the financial asset is 365 days or past due.